 Complete the authorization form

 The authorization form is a pop-up that appears upon completion of the training.
 You must select to "always allow" pop-ups when propmted before the form will appear on your screen.
 Submit the completed form and mark the section as complete.
 Many employees have had issues completing the form.
 Check to ensure you have properly completed the form portion of the class.

 After completion, your DA2054 form will be sent to the safety office and your ODR (Official Driving Record) will be requested and reviewed.
-Upon clean ODR, your form will be approved.
+Upon returen of the ODR, your form will be approved, if it meets the states requirements.
 This approved form can be found in Cornerstone in the home section in the "Universal Profile" under the "snapshot" icon.